alexanderkoller/pergamon/bibtypst-styles.typ

     /// -> str
     eval-mode: "markup",

+    namelist-middle-delim: ", ",
+    namelist-end-delim-two: " and ",
+    namelist-end-delim-many: ", and ",

     /// String that is used to combine the final author in an author list
     /// with the previous authors.
     /// -> str